Event details

 The book comprises 358 pages and has been published under ISBN 978-3-8252-6190-0.
 It is available as a printed and digital edition.

-Prof. Dr. Martina Zschocke's expertise is also in demand in national media.
-She was a guest on the WELT science podcast "Aha!
-Ten minutes of everyday knowledge" in the episode "Why we travel and what it does to us".
-Among other things, it deals with the question of why people want to escape from everyday life, why some people seek out new things more than others and how travel can influence perception, mood and personality development.
+Prof. Dr. Martina Zschocke’s expertise is also in demand in national media.
+She was a guest on WELT’s science podcast “Aha!
+Ten Minutes of Everyday Knowledge” in the episode “Why We Travel and How It Affects Us.”
+Among other things, the episode explores why people want to escape their daily routines, why some individuals seek out new experiences more than others, and how travel can influence perception, mood, and personal development.

-Hessischer Rundfunk also took up the topic of travel.
-The program "DER TAG" from April 28, 2026, entitled "Route 66: Freedom in the Rearview Mirror", focused on the symbolic meaning of one of the most famous travel routes in the world.
-Route 66 not only stands for mobility and wanderlust, but also for ideas of freedom, new beginnings and biographical self-positioning.
+Hessischer Rundfunk also covered the topic of travel.
+The April 28, 2026, episode of “DER TAG,” titled “Route 66: Freedom in the Rearview Mirror,” explored the symbolic significance of one of the world’s most famous travel routes.
+Route 66 stands not only for mobility and wanderlust, but also for notions of freedom, new beginnings, and finding one’s place in life.

-For the Faculty of Managerial and Cultural Studies, this media attention shows how connectable scientific perspectives on tourism, leisure, psychology and social change are.
-At the same time, it makes visible how research and teaching at the HSCG address topics that are relevant far beyond the university context.
+For the Faculty of Managerial and Cultural Studies, this media attention demonstrates how relevant academic perspectives on tourism, leisure, psychology, and social change are to a wider audience.
+At the same time, it highlights how research and teaching at the HSZG address topics that are relevant far beyond the university context.